Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Schedule Analysis

-- TCU has tied for the 15th-most Quadrant 4 victories in the country (seven).
+- The Bears have tied for the 11th-most Quadrant 3 victories in the country based on the RPI (four).

 TCU 2023-24 Best Wins